JanssenProject/home/development.md

 At this point, you should be able to successfully compile the module using `mvn compile`

 In order to be able to run tests, your code in your local workspace should be able to connect to Janssen server that you installed previously.
-This is done by creating a profile and few more commands.
+This is done by creating a `profile` and a few more commands.
 That is what we will do next.

 ### 3. Create test profile